 Flash floods are the number one weather-related killer in the United States, and flooding accounts for the majority of natural hazard damages.
-Six inches of fast moving water can knock a person off of his or her feet.
+Six inches of fast-moving water can knock a person off of his or her feet.
 Two feet of water can float a full-sized automobile.
 More than half of flood victims are in vehicles that moving water sweeps away.

 Pierce County and the Cities of Blackshear, Offerman, and Patterson are all members of the National Flood Insurance Program.
 All local governments have some part of their jurisdictions located within a floodplain.
-As of late 2017, all jurisdictions are in compliance with NFIP requirements.
+All jurisdictions are in compliance with NFIP requirements.
 All jurisdictions intend to remain in compliance by enforcing flood plain ordinances which prohibit or severely limit development in floodplains.
+The ordinances are enforced by planning staff, code enforcement staff, and the tax assessor.
 The Pierce County Development Code, which applies to the County as well as all the incorporated Cities, defines a Flood Hazard District (Section 914) in which development is limited and additional restrictions are imposed.

 Pierce County and the Cities of Blackshear, Offerman, and Patterson do not participate in the Community Rating System (CRS) program.
-As of October 2016, they were not eligible, according to FEMA (http://www.fema.gov/library/viewRecord.do?id=3629).
+As of 2021, they were not eligible according to FEMA.